krmcclelland/Movies-ETL/README.md

 ## Overview
 * Create an ETL pipeline from raw data to a SQL database.
 *	Extract data from multiple file sources using Python.
 *	Clean and transform data using Pandas.
-* Use regular expressions (Regex) to parse data and to transform text into numbers.
+*	Use regular expressions (Regex) to parse data and transform the text into numbers.
 *	Load data with PostgreSQL and verify in PgAdmin.

 The project included extracting a large data set from Kaggle, then transforming the data into a usable dataset.
-Once the data was transformed and narrowed in scope the DataFrames were loaded into PostgresSQL.
+Once the data was transformed and narrowed in scope the Data Frames were loaded into PostgresSQL.

 ## Extracting
 Wikipedia Movies JSON file, starting with 193 Columns: